savespain-covid19/Save-Spain/README.md

 80% of Spanish youngsters are still living with their parents https://english.elpais.com/elpais/2015/12/30/inenglish/1451465661_430238.html
 More and more young Spanish people will be living with their parents until middle age, this is not a phenomenon which will end any time soon    https://spaininsider.blog/2018/08/31/ninis-living-with-their-parents-until-their-40s/

 This means that Spanish elderly are possibly as much as exposed as the elderly in Italy (I have not been able to locate demographic breakdown of COVID-19 cases for Spain).
-This combined with even smaller amount of critical care beds (see the table above) can result in similar catastrophe as we see unrolling in Italy.
+This combined with even smaller amount of intensive care beds (see the table above) can result in similar catastrophe as we see unrolling in Italy.

 ### Immediate action is needed!

 Spain has currently 2277 confirmed cases and 54 deaths (CFR 2.4%).
 It is comparable to the situation in Italy on 2nd March - 2036 confirmed cases and 52 deaths (CFR 2.6%).

-This gives about 7 days until Spain will reach the situation similar to Italy (I will include projections later).
+This gives about 7 days until Spain will reach the situation similar to Italy.

 When the health care system exceeds its capacity then they could not handle critical cases any more and people start to die in large numbers as we have learned from Italy.
 Therefore it has utmost importance to try to limit the number of infected people as much as possible.